Kollegah

 Felix Martin Andreas Matthias Blume (Note: Other sources cite his name as Felix Antoine Blume.) (born 3 August 1984), known professionally as Kollegah, is a German rapper.
 He releases his music via his own label, Alpha Music Empire.

 Born in Friedberg and raised by a single mother in Simmern, he started rapping in the Reimliga Battle Arena in December 2004.
 Intending to pursue a solo career as a rapper, Kollegah released his first mixtape Zuhältertape in July 2005 and was signed to Selfmade Records in December of the same year.
 He went on to pursue a variety of styles on subsequent albums Alphagene (2007), Kollegah (2008) and Bossaura (2011).
 His fourth studio album, King, was released in 2014 and became his best-selling album to date.
-His fifth album, Zuhältertape Vol. 4, was released in 2015, Imperator in 2016 and Monument in 2018.
+In 2024 Kollegah released his last album, titled "Still King".